 “It was obvious that Ken wanted his students to learn and would take time on a particular topic until it was understood.
 He showed dedication, and had a genuine caring attitude.
 Assignments and deadlines were made clear, and comments and recommendations were made to help improve on future assignments.The healthcare industry has been faced with many challenges including physician and nurse shortages, decreased reimbursement, and vertically integrated services.
 Ken taught the class in a way in which theory was incorporated with every-day practice.
 This type of teaching method is useful to me even today as it helps when making effective management decisions for the organization.” – Deb Pilling, Finance Manager, Lakes Regional General Hospital Healthcare

-When not speaking, consulting, or teaching, Dr. Cohn lives on the North Shore of Massachusetts, where he volunteers as a Sunday school teacher for adolescents aged 11-13.
+When not speaking, consulting, or teaching, Dr. Cohn lives on the North Shore of Massachusetts.